rafaelvxf/website/content/home/publications.md

 # Order that this section appears on the page.
 weight: 90

-title: Recent Publications
+title: Research
-subtitle: ''
+subtitle: Publications and Working Papers

 content:
   # Page type to display.
 E.g. post, talk, publication...